ansys/pyrocky/doc/source/getting_started/index.rst

     rocky = pyrocky.launch_rocky()

-To close the Rocky session, just use `close()`:
+You use the ``close()`` method to close the Rocky session:

 ..  code:: python

     rocky.close()

-It's also possible to launch Rocky GUI disabling the headless flag:
+If you want to launch the Rocky UI, set ``headless=False``:

 ..  code:: python

     rocky = pyrocky.launch_rocky(headless=False)

 Connecting to an existing session
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-You can connect to a Rocky instance as long as it was started with `--pyrocky`
+Assume that a Rocky session is started with the ``--pyrocky`` option:
-option:

 .. code:: bat

    C:\Program Files\Ansys Inc\v241\Rocky> bin\Rocky.exe --pyrocky

+When the Rocky session is started in this way, you can connect to it with PyRocky:

 .. code:: python